Exigent07/Linked_Data/README.md

 - **0**: Reads data from the file and prints it.
 - **1**: Reads data from the file, loads it into the linked list, and then prints the list.

-Handles interactive mode, allowing the user to enter commands to manipulate the linked list and perform other operations.

 ## Example Usage

 ### Starting Interactive Mode